Trinity College

 Trinity College Dublin: The Book of Kells and Everything Around It

 Trinity College was founded in 1592 by Elizabeth I on the site of a dissolved Augustinian monastery.
-It remains the only constituent college of the University of Dublin, which makes it slightly unusual constitutionally.
-The campus sits directly in the middle of the city, entered through an archway off College Green, and covers 47 acres of cobbled squares and Georgian buildings.
+It remains the only constituent college of the University of Dublin – a constitutional oddity that gives it a slightly different standing from any other Irish university.
+The campus sits directly in the middle of the city, entered through a Corinthian stone archway off College Green, and covers 47 acres of cobbled squares and Georgian buildings that function simultaneously as a working university and a public park.

 The Book of Kells

-Combined tickets for the Book of Kells and Long Room: around €18-22 for adults.
-Book online in advance, especially in summer; walk-up availability is limited.
-Opening hours are 09:30-17:00 Monday-Saturday, shorter on Sundays.
+Combined tickets for the Book of Kells and Long Room run around €18-22 for adults.
+Book online in advance, especially in summer – walk-up availability in July and August is genuinely limited.
+Opening hours are 09:30-17:00 Monday through Saturday, shorter on Sundays.

 The Campus

-The Front Square and Library Square are freely accessible (no ticket required) during daylight hours.
-The campanile in Front Square (mid-19th century, 30 metres tall) is the visual centre of the college.
-The Science Gallery on Pearse Street just south of the main campus runs rotating contemporary exhibitions on science and society intersections; entry is usually free and the quality is consistently high.
+Front Square and Library Square are freely accessible (no ticket required) during daylight hours.
+The campanile in Front Square, mid-19th century and 30 metres tall, is the visual anchor of the college.
+The Science Gallery on Pearse Street just south of the main campus runs rotating contemporary exhibitions on science and society intersections; entry is usually free and the quality is higher than most free galleries in the city.

-The Douglas Hyde Gallery inside the Arts Building (entered from Nassau Street) is a free contemporary art gallery running 4-5 exhibitions per year.
-Worth checking what’s on.
+The Douglas Hyde Gallery inside the Arts Building (entered from Nassau Street) is a free contemporary art gallery running four or five exhibitions per year.
+Worth checking what’s showing.

 Eating Around Trinity